-Job adverts are a rich source of labour market information; they allow us to quickly detect changes in the skills demanded by employers, and explore how skill demands vary by geography, occupation and industry.
-Information on skill demands is not available from official statistics, and the need for timely and high-quality intelligence about skills has been heightened due to the labour market disruption caused by the COVID-19 pandemic.
+These adverts are a rich source of labour market information; they allow us to quickly detect changes in the skills demanded by employers, and explore how skill demands vary by geography, occupation and industry.
+Information on skill demands is not available from official vacancy statistics, and the need for timely and high-quality intelligence about skills has been heightened due to the labour market disruption caused by the COVID-19 pandemic.